jsphszot/Jumpseller-eStore-Administration/README.md

 SZOTeStoreAdmin.bat is used to change directory and run the powershell script AdminGUI.ps1.
 AdminGUI.ps1 opens up a UI while hiding the powershell console:
-  Get Orders button gets all new orders
+  "Get Orders" button gets all new orders, overwriting NewOrders.html with formatted info.
-  Change Status button updates orders in range to "Delivered" Status bar gives info while running processes and when concluded.
+  "Change Status" button updates orders in range to "Delivered".
+  Status bar gives info while running processes and when concluded.

 <img src="SZOT-jumpsellerAPI.png" width="70%" height="70%">

 All resources are in the SZOT JumpSeller folder: